rohit12crj/Study-Notes/AWS/VPC/notes.md

 ---

 - Default VPC: Created automatically in each region.
-CIDR: 172.31.0.0/16.
 Has a default subnet in each AZ, internet gateway attached, and default route table.
 - Custom VPC: You define everything from scratch.
 - AWS reserves 5 IPs per subnet: network address, VPC router, DNS, future use, broadcast.
 - Public Subnet	Has route to Internet Gateway; instances can get public IPs